 Companies such as Tiny House UK offer beautiful tiny homes in a range of styles and sizes, as well as trailer bases if you fancy having a go at building one yourself.

 Finding land for your tiny home can be tricky, but generally follows the same rules as caravans.
 You may be able to park up at campsites and move your home as necessary or find a kindly friend, farmer or relative who’ll let you park on their land.

 This is a relatively new concept in the UK, but one well worth exploring.
-One Planet Development is an exciting initiative in Wales which promotes sustainability, environmental responsibility and land-based living.
+One Planet Development is an exciting initiative in Wales that promotes sustainability, environmental responsibility and land-based living.

 It enables people to build a small permitted eco-development on agricultural land.
 Building materials should be locally sourced and sustainable, and the dwelling needs to be fully off-grid.
 You also need to establish a profitable land-based business within a certain time frame.